RenderbitTechnologies/Hackathon-Problem-Statements/Urban Transport.md

 ## Problem Statement

 Design a car pooling system which takes into account the points of start & stop of the commuter and availability of cars at that particular point in time to match him with available vehilces.
-The system should be web-based.
+The system should be mobile app (Android) based.

 The system should have two interfaces: